Sore Throat Treatment Q&A

 It can be difficult to tell the difference between a viral and bacterial sore throat which also makes it hard to determine whether or not you need medical intervention.

 Let the medical experts at Express Health help treat your sore throat so that you can get back to feeling your best.
 Contact us for an appointment or walk in at your earliest convenience.
 Our team of professionals is ready to get you the answers and treatment that you need.
-We serve patients from Brooklyn NYC, Queens NY, East Harlem NYC, Manhattan NY, Coney Island NYC, Midwood NY, Nostrand NYC, Ridgewood NY, Metropolitan NYC, Greenwich Village NY, and surrounding areas.
+We serve patients from Brooklyn NYC, Queens NY, East Harlem NYC, Manhattan NY, Coney Island NYC, Midwood NY, Nostrand NYC, Ridgewood NY, Metropolitan NYC, Staten Island, Greenwich Village NY, and surrounding areas.